Thursday, 9 June 2005

 Friday, 3 June 2005

-Took some pictures of Marco and Brando today.
+Took some pictures of my son and our dog Brando today.
 They have come out really nice.
+One of those pictures is presented below.
+Having a digital camera is so liberating!

 Thursday, 2 June 2005